 Mobile notes and emailing passwords become a thing of the past with a password manager tool.
 As with the unsecured Post-it notes described above, saving work-related passwords in a smartphone or tablet’s Notes app is terrible because they can’t be encrypted, and a device can easily be lost or stolen.
 Don’t take the risk of a lost or stolen device compromising your company’s security.

 When you enlist the help of a trusted password management tool, employees will have the added benefit of securely sharing information—like credentials, network passwords, financial documents, and more— with a password manager’s secure notes feature.
-Bonus tip: employees can also search for old passwords, addresses, and other vulnerable personal information in their email inboxes with our Inbox Scan tool!

 6. Old-School Safety in a Safe Deposit Box